mogoweb/chromium_webview/README.md

 This is just a experimental project, don't use it in product.

+If you have problem when git pull, please re-clone this repository.
+I updated the commits information in 06/19/2014.

 ## Why you need

 The current performance of Android webview is so poor.
 ChromiumWebView gives your